The Council takes your privacy and personal data very seriously.

 If you would like to exercise any of these rights, please Email.

 The Department for Levelling Up, Housing and Communities

 Data Protection Officer

-If you have any queries about our privacy notices or would like to exercise your data rights or make a complaint, please contact the Data Protection Officer.
-You can do this
+If you have any queries about our privacy notices or would like to exercise your data rights or make a complaint, please contact the Data Protection Officer by

-If you are not happy with how we have handled your complaint, you have the right to contact the Information Commissioner's Office to raise your concerns about how we have processed your information or how we have responded to your request to exercise any of your rights in relation to your information:
+If you are not happy with how we have handled your complaint, you have the right to contact the Information Commissioner's Office.
+You can raise your concerns about how we have processed your information or how we have responded to your request to exercise any of your rights in relation to your information: